shrikantkalar023/learning-React-Native/README.md

 15. **justifyContent**: aligns the children along the main axis.
 Default is flex-start.

 16. **alignItems**: aligns the children along the cross axis.
 Default is stretch.

+17. **alignSelf**: to align a children of flex containers differently than the other children.

+18. **flexWrap**: to wrap the children if they don't fit in the container.

+19. When using **flexWrap**, **alignItems** determines the alignment of items within each line.
+To align the whole content, use **alignContent**, which works only if we have wrapping.